 Eat super fresh seafood for breakfast

-While the fish auctions moved to their new location in 2018 the outer markets are still thriving along with the wonderful sushi places that surround it.
+The outer markets in Tsujiji are surrounded by wonderful sushi places.
 Heading down here for breakfast, brunch or lunch of incredibly fresh and deliciously prepared sushi remains one of my favourite things to do in Tokyo.
-These sashimi donburi bowls are an excellent choice too if, like me, you struggle to choose and want to try a little of everything.

 Hanami with the locals